BobGenom/arduino_sketches/RCX2_IR_Programmer1/README.md

 Lego Brick RCX2 IR Programmer Version 1
 ================

 Arduino based RCX2 Programmer to be used with lejosfirmdl.exe as a substitute for the Lego IR Tower.
-No soldering is needed.
+Incredible simple hardware design with zero soldering.

 Part list:
 * Arduino (I have a Yun)